|

 cylinder derives it's cold water supply directly from the

-cold water main supply.
+cold water main.
 An unvented cylinder is a pressure

 vessel.
 There are special requirements with regard to